 To start, preheat the oven to 425˚ F.

 Now, rinse and pat chicken dry with a clean paper towel.
 Then, place chicken breast side down on a cutting board/clean surface with the legs towards you.
-Using kitchen shears, cut along one side of the backbone (starting at thigh end).
+Using kitchen shears, cut along one side of the backbone (starting at the tail-end of the chicken).
 Then, turn the chicken around and cut along the other side.
 Remove the backbone and save for soup or stock.
 Open chicken like a book (breast side up).
 Using the heel of your palm, press firmly against the breastbone until it cracks.

 In a small mixing bowl, stir together all the ingredients for the spice rub.
 Rub spice mixture all over the chicken making sure you get under the skin of the breasts and thighs.
 Now, tuck wing tips under the chicken so it doesn’t burn.

 Place the chicken along with the potatoes on a large baking sheet.
 Transfer to the oven.
 Bake for 15 minutes.
 Now, lower the oven temperature to 400˚F and continue to cook the chicken and potatoes for 40-45 minutes or until the potatoes are cooked through and crispy and an instant thermometer inserted into the thickest part of the breast or thigh reads 165-170 degrees F.

 Carve chicken and serve with the pan drippings.

 You can prep the chicken the night before by spatchcocking it and rubbing it with the spice rub then storing it in the fridge overnight and roasting the next day.